 Instead of buying an off-the-shelf palette as I originally planned, I ended up visiting the Boots Emporium stand where you’re able to build your own palette using Makeup Obsession makeup.
 You can choose the size and colour of the palette, the engraving and whatever products and shades you want to fill it with.
 I was only interested in eyeshadow singles – so filled my palette with these alone – but I could have also mixed lip, contour, blush or strobing pans in various colours and finishes.

-You buy the empty palette for a set price and then pay for the individual pans.
-I was originally going to buy a matte white 6 pan palette for £4 and then fill it – creating a total price of £16 which was really good value.
+You buy the empty palette for a set price – which varies depending on the size and finish – and then pay for the individual pans.
+I was originally going to buy a matte white 6 pan palette for £4 and then fill it – creating a total price of £16 which I thought was really good value.
 However, if you spent £15 or more, you received a free rose gold 12 pan palette worth £8.
 So this is what I did.
-I spent £24 buying 12 different metallic and matte eyeshadows, and then paid an extra £3 to have my free palette engraved with my name.
+I spent £24 buying 12 different shimmer and matte eyeshadows, and then paid an extra £3 to have my free palette engraved with my name.

 (Total Price: £27)

 I especially love this palette because it is personal to me.
-Obviously I still like using the more expensive Too Faced and Mac etc. palettes that I have, but I don’t always like all of the set colours in them – so this means I’m always paying for colours that I won’t necessarily use.
+Obviously I still like using the other palettes I have, but I don’t always like or get along with all of the set colours and formulas in them – so this means I’m always paying for shades that I won’t necessarily use.
 With my own personal palette I can interchange the colours as often as I want and create a colour scheme that I will use every day.
-It’s absolutely beautiful and will be the first thing I pack in my makeup bag for holiday!
+It’s absolutely beautiful and will be the first thing I pack in my makeup bag for my holiday in June!

 Sigrid –> Don’t Kill My Vibe